The Council of Europe project “Free to Speak - Safe to Learn” Democratic Schools for All ended in 2022.

 Schools are the very heart of the project ‘Free to Speak - Safe to Learn-Democratic Schools for All’.
 The project wishes to give voice to teachers, students, school leaders, and parents across Europe and make known the work they do to develop democratic and inclusive schools.

-Schools across Europe are encouraged to join the Democratic Schools Network.
+Schools across Europe were encouraged to join the Democratic Schools Network.